EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

 ## Step 1.
 Run the VehicleRegistration service

-1. Open the source-code folder in VS Code.
+1. Open the source code folder in VS Code.
 This guide assumes VS Code, but feel free to use an editor or IDE you're comfortable with.

    > Throughout the assignment you can execute all steps in the same instance of editor or IDE window.